MinderooFoundation/CurateWithClaude/README.md

 # How accurate is this?

-That is a good question.

-I did a preliminary analysis with 12S_Miya/16S_Berry eDNA samples from around South-Western Western Australia.
+Here are results from a preliminary analysis with 12S_Miya/16S_Berry eDNA samples from around South-Western Western Australia.
 For each sample latitude/longitude and 'species' sighting, we pulled out the Aquamaps probability for that location and species.

-Here's a plot comparing Claude's TRUE/FALSE with Aquamaps probabilities:
+Here's a plot comparing Claude's TRUE/FALSE (TRUE = expected in the area, FALSE = not expected) with AquaMaps probabilities:

 ![image](https://github.com/user-attachments/assets/64568307-0862-4c40-a4a6-934e3f7eb244)

 As you can see, the average/median Aquamaps probability for sightings with which Claude disagrees is 0.
 The median for Claude's agreed-upon sightings is 0.76.
 You can see some 'leftovers' where Claude disagrees with Aquamaps.
 These are *Pseudophycis breviuscula*, *Repomucenus calcaratus*, *Zebrias scalaris*, *Anoplogaster cornuta*, *Parapriacanthus elongatus*, *Caprodon schlegelii*, and *Lampadena speculigera*.
 Some of these, like *Lampadena speculigera*, are deep sea fish, but these are not impossible species.
-There's always room for improvement!
+I expect hta these species appear less frequently in Claude's training data.
+There's always room for improvement via fine-tuning!

 We can also look at this from a higher level - we asked Fishbase whether these species are endemic/native or not to Australia (not just South-Western Australia).